FleekHQ/fleekon/README.md

 yarn add @fleekhq/fleekon
 ```

 The package is under the github package registry [@FleekHQ](https://github.com/FleekHQ) organisation.

-You need to have NPM configured to fetch packages under the @FleekHQ scope, if you haven't learned how to, read the docs [here](docs/packages.md).
+You need to have NPM configured to fetch packages under the [@FleekHQ](https://github.com/FleekHQ) scope, so if you haven't learned how to, read the docs [here](docs/packages.md).

 ## 🤔 Use